14 Top-Rated Things to Do in Texas in Winter

 9. Visit the Museums in Houston

-Among many other things to do in Houston, tourists from around the world travel here to visit the city's museums.
+Among many other incredible attractions in Houston, tourists from around the world travel here to visit the city's museums.
 These educational establishments are popular throughout the year and make for a great trip on a winter day.

 Many of the best museums in Houston are concentrated in the Museum District.
 With over 19 museums, most within walking distance of each other, this beautiful downtown area covers all subject matters.
 One of the city's most famous museums is the Houston Museum of Natural Science.
 This impressive space features a growing collection of dinosaur fossils.

 Space Center Houston is another of the must-visit Houston museums, 30 minutes southeast of downtonw Houston.
 As the official visitor center for NASA's Johnson Space Center, this engaging institution dives deep into American space travel.
 Space Center Houston features replica space shuttles, moon rocks, and even the chance to bump into an astronaut.

 Accommodation: Top-Rated Resorts in Houston, TX